-Making the decision to turn your creative passion into your business is exciting.
-But, learning to think like a business person can be a difficult transition for creatives.
-You aren’t just creating something beautiful anymore.
-Now you need people to pay you to create something beautiful and introducing creativity to business doesn’t always go smoothly.
+Making the decision to turn your creative passion into your business is definitely exciting.
+But, behind the scenes, learning to think like a business person can be a difficult transition for creatives.
+You aren’t just creating something beautiful for yourself anymore.
+Now you need people to pay you to create something beautiful for them.

-Not all creatives take the time to do this type of number crunching, though.
-It causes them to under charge for their work and fall into the cycle of being overworked and underpaid.
-Whenever someone tells me that they’re “super busy,” I don’t necessarily think that’s a good thing.
-I mean, honestly… how often do you really want to be working?
-This is such an important question to ask yourself, because if you’re too busy to do anything else, you’re probably not charging enough for your services.
+Not all creatives take the time to do this type of number crunching.
+It causes them to guess and ultimately, undercharge for their work.
+This leads to them chasing clients and falling into the hustle of being overworked and underpaid.
+Whenever someone tells me that they’re “too busy to do anything else,” I don’t necessarily think that’s a good thing.
+It makes me think they’re not charging enough for their services.

 Know Your Value

 Knowing your value is different than knowing your numbers.
-Your value is what you bring to the table.
-It’s your expertise, your professionalism, the quality of your work and what you deliver to your clients.
-When you know your value, you are more selective with whom you work with because you know that not all clients will be the right clients for you.
+Your value is what you bring to the table for your clients.
+It’s your expertise, your professionalism and the quality of your work.

 Know When To Say No

-Contracts are really important to protect both the photographer and the client to the terms of the project.
-Unfortunately, a lot of creatives aren’t aware of how important contracts are until they’re in a bad situation with a client.
-The contract should be discussed early on so there’s time to negotiate the terms if needed.
-A good reason to say no to a project is if you don’t agree to the terms of a contract or if you simply don’t have a signed contract prior to your photo shoot.
-No signed contract = no photographer.
+Contracts are really important in any business.
+It protects both the photographer and the client to the terms of the project.
+Unfortunately, a lot of creatives aren’t aware of how important contracts are until they’re in a not-so-great situation with a client.
+The contract terms should be discussed early on in the project so there’s time to negotiate if needed.
+A good reason to say no to a project is if you don’t agree to the terms of the contract or if you don’t have a contract at all.
+No contract = no photographer.

 This post may contain affiliate links which means if you click or make a purchase through my site, I might make a small commission at no extra cost to you.
 I only promote products that I actually use and support.